 “The car industry was inventing the electric engine, the older energy makers were thinking about wind turbines, about solar cells, and us, you know, we were basically doing the same thing that we had been doing for 20 years”, he says.

 As he delved deeper into the mechanics of climate change and a need to reduce global CO2 emissions, Poitrinal realized that real estate is an integral piece of the equation.
 According to estimates from the United Nations, real estate is responsible for 40% of the world’s energy consumption and 30% of all carbon emissions.
 But while most efforts towards sustainable building have been put into a building’s energy use, as Poitrinal points out, 60% of a building’s carbon footprint is actually about construction.

 “And I discovered that there was a unique, fantastic, immediate, old and new at the same time building material”, he says.
 “Wood”.
-And so he purchased and expanded Paris-based Woodeum, which is currently building a 125,000 square meter office building near the La Défense business district.
+And so he purchased and expanded Paris-based Woodeum now dedicated to residential developments.
+And WO2, its sister company specialized in office buildings, is currently building a 125,000 square meter office campus near the La Défense business district.

 “Wood is a low carbon building material for one single reason.
 The tree spends its life eating the CO2 molecule, keeping the carbon and sending the oxygen] into the atmosphere.
 So if you have trees growing, what you basically have is a big pump, pumping the CO2 [out of the atmosphere]”.